mkirkpat/mkirkpat.github.io/_posts/2017-01-20-new-year-new-zeal.md

 ---
 layout: post
-title: "A new year, a new zeal"
+title: "A new zeal"
+subtitle: "Starting 2017 working with the all-of-government digital services team." image post-bg-whiteboard
 date: 2017-01-20
 ---